You’d be amazed at what you can buy with Bitcoin. One can buy everything from beer to butt lifts with cryptocurrency these days.

-Bitcoin can be bought or sold just like any other currency, but it can also be “mined”.
-This is a process in which computers solve complex computational puzzles in order to find a new block, which gets added to the blockchain.
-Since part of the process helps to verify transaction records, people who mine successfully are rewarded with some Bitcoins for their efforts.
+Bitcoin can be bought or sold just like any other currency, but it can also be “mined.”
+This is when computers solve complex computational puzzles to find a new block, which gets added to the blockchain.
+Since part of the process helps verify transaction records, people who mine are rewarded with some Bitcoins for their efforts.

 Since Bitcoin first hit the scene, a whole host of new cryptocurrencies have emerged.
 Most use similar principles, but each has its own specific features that set it aside from the others.